 I’ve been researching my family tree since I was 10 years old.
-It started with a school lesson and the research lead me to finding family connections in Hanna, Wyoming.
+It started with a school lesson and the research leading me to finding family connections in Hanna, Wyoming.

 My mother was diagnosed with cancer earlier in the year, so we put into action my dream trip of going to Hanna and finding my Clarkson ancestors.
 She wanted to make sure I realized that dream.
 We decided to make it my birthday gift also.

 We departed the UK on the 9th September, very early, like 02.00 hrs., and travelled to Manchester airport.
 We hopped on a plane, both of us very excited.
 We had to change flights in Newark, to Denver and then another flight to Casper.
 We landed very late and had to find a hotel.
 We found the Hotel 9 in Casper, booked in and flopped into bed.
 The next day was my birthday, the 10th, because we were so tired, we didn't go far for the next few days, even though we had planned to go to ‘The Battle of the Big Horn,' but we were warned not to go as the weather was changing for the worst.
 We didn't go, that is saved for another time now.

 On Friday the 13th, yep I know that I am not superstitious, Mum and I enjoyed the drive to Hanna and what a drive.
 The views were second to none, breathtaking and it would change every time you blinked.
 The pictures I took just don't do it justice.
 You have to see it to understand how someone can fall in love with the beauty of Wyoming.